GoldingAustin/mk-gql/README.md

 Now, we are ready to write our first React components that use the store!
 Because the store is a normal MST store, like usual, `observer` based components can be used to render the contents of the store.

-However, @kibeo/mk-gql also provides the [useQuery](#useQuery-hook) hook that can be used to track the state of an ongoing query or mutation.
+However, mk-gql also provides the [useQuery](#useQuery-hook) hook that can be used to track the state of an ongoing query or mutation.
 It can be used in many different ways (see the details below), but here is a quick example:

 ```typescript
 import React from "react"